Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 Conclusion

-Switching to version 3 is simple.
+Switching to version 3 is simple for simple blocks.
 It’s just a single flag.
 However, the caveats, backward compatibility, and the amount of community opt-in will certainly make this change rather ambitious but worthwhile.

 That being said, what do you think of this API change?
 Are you excited to finally be able to load assets in the content iframe?
 Please let me know in the comments.